 Bury St Edmunds is a treasure trove for people who enjoy history when they are travelling.
 There is so much to learn about no matter what period you want explore.
 So what is there to do and enjoy there?

-Disclaimer – we were invited to visit and hosted by Bury St Edmunds and Beyond however all opinions are my own!
+Disclaimer – we were invited to visit and hosted by Bury St Edmunds and Beyond.

 Bury St Edmunds Abbey and the Abbey Gardens

-Having visited a number of abbeys over the past few years (its perfect for exploring with a dog!)
-I can say that the ruins here, although much depleted are an immense size.
-The area is incredibly impressive.
+Having visited a number of abbeys over the past few years I can say that the ruins here, although much depleted, are an immense size.

 This is Suffolk’s only cathedral and it’s been a site of worship for over 1000 years.
 It’s just next to the Abbey ruins so you’ll not need to go far to explore there.